docarray/notes/blog/01-announcement.md

 Ultimately, there are many reasons and many perspectives that make us believe in this transition.
 Below you can find our reasoning from some of these perspectives.

-## The Why: Pydantic Perspective
+## The Why: pydantic Perspective

 DocArray will build its `Document`s on top of pydantic models.
 We believe that this makes sense for the following reasons:

-- Pydantic provides a standard and beloved API for data modelling that is an excellent foundation
+- pydantic provides a standard and beloved API for data modelling that is an excellent foundation
 - DocArray can directly benefit from several pydantic features, such as serialization to JSON/dict, data validation, FastAPI integration, etc

-But there is a flip side to this: What does DocArray offer that differentiates it from Pydantic?
+But there is a flip side to this: What does DocArray offer that differentiates it from pydantic?

 - ML focussed types: `Tensor`, `TorchTensor`, `TFTensor`, `Embedding`, ...
 - Types that are alive: `ImageUrl` can `.load()` a URL to image tensor, `TextUrl` can load and tokenize text documents, etc.
 - Pre-built Documents for different data modalities: `Image`, `Text`, `3DMesh`, `Video`, `Audio`, ...
-Note that all of these will be valid Pydantic models!
+Note that all of these will be valid pydantic models!
 - The concepts of DocumentArray and DocumentStore
 - Cloud ready: Serialization to Protobuf for use with microservices and gRPC
 - Support for vector search functionalities, such as `find()` and `embed()`